bakpakin/Fennel/tutorial.md

 Note that built-in functions in [Lua's standard library][10] like `math.random` above can be called with no fuss and no overhead.

-This includes features like coroutines, which are usually implemented using special syntax in other languages.
+This includes features like coroutines, which are often implemented using special syntax in other languages.
 Coroutines [let you express non-blocking operations without callbacks][11].